parvezs27/Excel-Clothing-Store-Analysis/README.md

 4. What are the different statuses of orders?

-The vast majority of orders being 92.6% were delivered with a very small number which were returned, cancelled or refunded.
+The vast majority of orders (92.6%) were delivered, with a very small number which were returned, cancelled or refunded.
 According to [Spotify](https://www.shopify.com/au/enterprise/blog/ecommerce-returns#:~:text=The%20average%20return%20rate%20for%20ecommerce%20is%20typically%2020%25%20to,product%20and%20its%20online%20description.) , the average return rate in Ecommerce is 20-30%, and in comparison, the return rate for Modern Traditional Store was only 3.5%.
-This suggests that the store is very good at describing their products and sizes ith the descriptions matching the actual product and the quality is good.
+This quite likely suggests that the store does a great a job in delivering exactly what the customer expects (quality, size), leading to fewer returns.

 5. Which are the top 10 states contributing most to sales?

 The top states such as Maharashtra, Karnataka and Uttar Pradesh all generated over $2M in sales, with Maharashtra in the lead.
 It's important to understand why the top states, are the top states.
-Is it because the clothing items and catered towards the demographic in these states?
+Is it because the clothing items are catered towards the demographic in these states?
 Is it because a promotion was run for customers in those states?
-As analysts, we'd do our best to study the intrinsic business factors and extrinsic factors (outside of the business) which may explain this.
+As analysts, we'd do our best to study the intrinsic business factors and extrinsic factors (outside of the business) which may explain why the top states are at the top.

 7. Which channels are contributing the most to sales?